regenrek/hetzner-vps-setup/README.md

         --peer-preshared-key "PEER_PRESHARED_KEY"
       ```

-      This will output:
-      - A QR code for mobile devices
-      - Complete WireGuard configuration for desktop clients
-      - The peer's IP addresses and DNS settings

-   3. For mobile: Scan the QR code with your WireGuard mobile app

-   4. For desktop: Copy the configuration text between `[Interface]` and `[Peer]` sections into a new file (e.g., `wg0-client.conf`) and import it into your WireGuard desktop client

-   Note: The peer number (N) starts from 0 and should match the order in your `terraform.tfvars` file.

 #### 6. Managing WireGuard Peers

    To add or remove peers:
-   - Update the `wireguard_peers` list in `terraform.tfvars`
+   1. Update the `server_wg_peers` list in `terraform.tfvars`
-   - Run `terraform apply` to apply the changes
+   2. Run `terraform apply` to apply the changes
+   3. Generate new peer configurations using either method above

 7. Managing Users